tytydraco/yessleep/out/Twos_company_but_threes_a_crowd.md

 “That guy walked away then, and he turned a corner in the maze.
 Willy ran after him, and I never saw either of them again.
 I tried telling my parents, but I think they just took it as my way of growing out of that, like, phase, I guess.”

-Things were getting weirder and weirder, I know, but Trevor had still been gone since my first update.
+Things were getting weirder and weirder, I know, but Trevor had still been gone this whole time.
 And life moves on, especially for us.
 There was a frat party we’d already been planning on going to before all of this weirdness, and we needed a win.
 A normal, fun night.
 So, towards the end of the party, Kevin had happened to get chatting with this girl, Lily.
 She’d been at the party the whole time.
 And she was cool, funny.
 I was happy for Kevin and I was also happy since she seemed like she’d fit in well with the usual crowd of friends me and Kevin hang out with.
 She went back to our place with Kevin while I stayed at the party because someone said something about codeine.
 Just kidding.
 I left with another girl called Jessica Hayes after the music died down and we hooked up at her house a few streets over from the U-Block.

 The next morning, I’d just gotten home and I’m heading into the kitchen for breakfast and something to drink.
 Lily’s there making coffee.
 While I’m setting about pouring milk into my cereal instead, she looks up from her phone and smiles.
 “You must be Andy!
 I remember seeing you last night, Kev’s told me SO much about you.”